kohr-h/misc/dl/instructions.md

     echo 'data_path: "/path/to/data/"' > ~/.fuelrc

-Now, for instance, we can download the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset of 60000 + 10000 hand-written letters (numbers), each as 28x28 image:
+Now, for instance, we can download the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset:

     cd /path/to/data
     fuel-download mnist